google-deepmind/open_spiel/open_spiel/python/mfg/README.md

 This game corresponds to the predator-prey game described in section 5.4 of "Scaling up Mean Field Games with Online Mirror Descent" (https://arxiv.org/abs/2103.00623)

-* *State*: positions and targets of both agents (predator and prey) on a 2D grid.
+* *State*: positions and targets of both agents (predator and prey) on the 2D grid.
 * *Actions*: both populations can move in the standard grid directions (Up, Down, Left, Right, Stay).
 * *Rewards* are "coupled" between the two populations:
     1. Predator Reward ($R_{pred}$): $R = \text{Goal distance} - \eta * \log(\mu(x))$ where $\mu$ is a stationary distribution,
     2. Prey Reward ($R_{prey}$) which is defined likewise,
-    3. Additional Congestion Penalty.
+    3. A Congestion Penalty.

 The environment is configurable in the following high-level ways:
 - Number of populations.